alinalihassan/pyLesma/docs/features/syntax.md

 - Whitespace is signifiant, indentation uses either tabs or exactly 4 spaces
-- Flow control statements, structs, enums, classes and functions require indentation
+- Flow control statements, enums, classes and functions require indentation
 - Lesma's Checker will report any invalid syntax or unrecommended behaviour, such incompatible types for operations, or unused variables.
 - `_` variable name is used as an ignored result, and is treated differently by the compiler (similar to golang)